 The Hanover County Confederate Monument collection presents images from the document collection of the Pamunkey Regional Library, relating to the planning and construction of the monument.
 The images consist of correspondence, sketches, blueprints, notes, and other ephemera.

-On Saturday, August 23 at 2:00 p.m., the Hanover County Sesquecentennial Committee will hold a re-dedication for Hanover County Confederate Monument on the Courthouse Green at 13182 Hanover Courthouse Road.
+On Saturday, August 23, 2014 at 2:00 p.m., the Hanover County Sesquecentennial Committee held a re-dedication for the Hanover County Confederate Monument on the Courthouse Green.
 Please see the Hanover County Historical Society's web site for more information.

 Many thanks to the Library of Virginia, whose staff scanned the documents into image files.
 The images will also be added to the Library of Virginia Legacy Project's web site at www.virginiamemory.com/cw150.